 The listing of our Common Stock on the NYSE American is contingent on our compliance with the NYSE American's conditions for continued listing, including requirements relating to maintaining minimum stockholders' equity.
-We cannot assure you that we will be able to meet those listing conditions and anticipate receiving a notice of noncompliance from the NYSE American following the reporting of our financial results for the quarter ended June 30, 2022, which will require us to timely submit an acceptable compliance plan with the NYSE American in order to maintain the continued listing of our Common Stock.
+We cannot assure you that we will be able to meet those listing conditions.
 If the NYSE American delists our Common Stock from trading on its exchange due to our failure to meet the NYSE American's listing conditions, we and our security holders could face significant material adverse consequences, including:

-- a limited availability of market quotations for our securities; - a reduced level of trading activity in the secondary trading market for our securities; - a limited amount of analyst coverage; and - a decreased ability to issue additional securities or obtain additional financing in the future.
+- a limited availability of market quotations for our securities; - · a reduced level of trading activity in the secondary trading market for our securities; - · a limited amount of analyst coverage; and - a decreased ability to issue additional securities or obtain additional financing in the future.